vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 | dense                       | 46.37     | 68.53    | 75.07    | 80.36     |
 | hybrid                      | 40.61     | 69.25    | 75.96    | 80.44     |

-The DPR paper reports Recall of 79.4 @20 so our results are inline with their  reported results for the dense retrieval method.
+he DPR paper reports Recall of 79.4 @20 so our results are inline with their  reported results for the dense retrieval method.

 The following table summarizes the retriever accuracy using the 1,800 dev questions used in the [Efficient Open-Domain Question Answering challenge](https://efficientqa.github.io/)